rubys/todomvc/readme.md

 This is a fork of [jaredhanson/todos-express-sqlite](https://github.com/jaredhanson/todos-express-sqlite), with the following modifications:

-* adds websocket support.
+* adds WebSocket support.
 Launch todo lists in multiple tabs/windows/browsers; changes made in one are reflected in all.
 * replaced Sqlite3 with PostgreSQL for the database.
-* adds Redis support for coordinating websocket updates.
+* adds Redis support for coordinating WebSocket updates.

 With these changes multiple replicas of this application can be deployed, even in multiple regions.